 This nomadic lifestyle was basically the inevitable result of the conditions under which these people lived.
 Agriculture hadn’t been invented yet, meaning people had to live as hunter-gatherers.
 Thus, they followed their food supply wherever it went and, when they couldn’t find food in one area, they would move on to another area.

 The early hominins during the Lower Paleolithic (lasted c.
 3 million – c.
-300,000 BC) probably mostly roamed around in relatively small groups and slept in treetop “nests” most of the time to stay safe from predators.
+300,000 BCE) probably mostly roamed around in relatively small groups and slept in treetop “nests” most of the time to stay safe from predators.
 They probably did not have dwellings of any kind, but rather slept in new trees each night.
 This is typical behavior for modern-day chimpanzees, who usually sleep in treetop “nests” that they make in new trees every single night.

 Anthropologist Jill Pruetz has observed that chimpanzees at Fongoli in Senegal sometimes take shelter in caves during the hottest and driest months of the year, lasting roughly from October until March.
 Nonetheless, even at Fongoli, chimpanzees do not normally “live” in caves most of the time; taking shelter in caves is an unusual behavior that they seem to engage in effort to escape the sweltering heat during the dry season.